ThatGuyThimo/WOL-Docker-API/README.md

    node server.js
    ```

-5. Access the server by sending GET or POST requests to `http://localhost:8080` or `https://localhost:8443` (if SSL is configured).
+5. Access the server by sending GET requests to `http://localhost:8080` or `https://localhost:8443` (if SSL is configured).
 Note: The server does not provide a web interface.

 ---